rastabda22/rastabda24/README.md

 - D/C : Increase/Decrease the Views' cell height (size of the font) [JSTTS/JerboaTTS]
 - Spacebar : Toggle the grid around each cell [JSTTS/JerboaTTS]
 - Return : Toggle the details (such as FPS and various sizes) [JerboaTTS]

-PS: Enabling the borders allows you to see how wide some of those characters are.
-Yikes!

 ## Examples (which run in your Browser)